The future of electric process heating

 Reinventing a well proven concept

-An electrical heater is designed to deliver a specific power, but effectively cooling the elements and transferring this power to the process has always been a challenge.
+It has always been a challenge to design an electric heater that delivers a specific power output while efficiently cooling the elements and transferring this power to the process.
 Consequently, heaters have been designed with a conservative approach to mitigate the risks of hotspots in low-flow areas.
 Traditionally, electrical process heaters were designed with a longitudinal flow configuration, placing the cold end at the inlet nozzle.
 This design featured a relatively large pitch and small rod diameter without baffles, resulting in low velocities within the shell and consequently low heat transfer.
 While the use of baffles somewhat improved the allowable heat flux, it also introduced the risk of hotspots due to eddies, dead spots, and other uneven distributions and variations in velocity.
 These hotspots not only posed a potential process risk but also led to a significantly shortened element lifespan.
-It was because of the above, Thermon felt challenged to create a better concept.
+For these reasons, Thermon felt challenged to create a better concept.

 AMBITION